 <Unchanged text is omitted>

 A UE in RRC_IDLE state or RRC_INACTIVE state can be provided by TRS-ResourceSetConfig a set of TRS occasions [6, TS 38.214].
-If TRS-ResourceSetConfig is provided, a DCI format 2_7 with CRC scrambled by RNTI or a DCI format 1_0 with CRC scrambled by P-RNTI includes a TRS availability indication field [4, TS 38.212] that provides a bitmap to groups of TRS resource sets where the configuration of each TRS resource set includes an association to a bit of the bitmap.
+If TRS-ResourceSetConfig is provided, a DCI format 2_7 with CRC scrambled by PEI-RNTI or a DCI format 1_0 with CRC scrambled by P-RNTI includes a TRS availability indication field [4, TS 38.212] that provides a bitmap to groups of TRS resource sets where the configuration of each TRS resource set includes an association to a bit of the bitmap.

 <Unchanged text is omitted>